 - 1. On a percentage basis, how important is AdSense to Google's revenues? - 2.
 Why do ad networks appeal to advertisers?
 What do they appeal to content providers?
 What functions are assumed by the firm overseeing the ad network? - 3.
 What factors determine the appeal of an ad network to advertisers and content providers?
 Which of these factors are potentially sources of competitive advantage? - 4.
 Do dominant ad networks enjoy strong network effects?
 Are there also strong network effects that drive consumers to search?
 Why or why not? - 5.
 How difficult is it for a Web site to join an ad network?
 What does this imply about ad network switching costs?
 Does it have to exclusively choose one network over another?
 Does ad network membership prevent a firm from selling its own online advertising, too? - 6.
 What is the content adjacency problem?
 Why does it occur?
 What classifications of Web sites might be particularly susceptible to the content adjacency problem?
-What can ad networks do to minimize the content adjacency problem for their advertisers?
-Are there tradeoffs to these approaches?
+What can advertisers do to minimize the likelihood that a content adjacency problem will occur?

-8.6 More Ad Formats and Payment Schemes
+14.6 More Ad Formats and Payment Schemes